 How COVID-19 shifted the landscape for healthcare talent

-As Lensing and his partners watched the coronavirus crisis unfold, they realised they were in a unique position to help.
+As Lensing and his partners watched the coronavirus crisis unfold, they realized they were in a unique position to help.

 “We decided to open up the platform to all sorts of medical providers and make it a free service to any healthcare system in the nation,” he said.